 Gel nails also have a downside.
-For starters, they are more expensive, costing between $25 and $60 per application (though with at-home gel nail polish available, this cost can be offset if you’re taking a DIY approach).
 Because UV light is involved, there is a concern that this exposure to UV light could increase your risk of skin cancer.
 Breshears noted that gel is not as strong as acrylic, and gel nails are sometimes prone to peeling.
 “Neither of those materials can take the beating that acrylic enhancements can,” Breshears says.

-Ultimately, it’s up to you to decide which nail type is for you, based on your lifestyle, budget, and personal taste.
-Since acyrlic nails and gel nails both have their own set of benefits and weaknesses, giving each one a trial run might help you make your decision.
+Ultimately, it’s up to you to decide which nail type is for you, based on your lifestyle, budget and personal taste.
+Since acrylic and gel nails both have their own set of benefits and weaknesses, giving each one a trial run might help you make your decision.

 Check out these YouTube tutorials to give you some pointers and Instagram posts for inspiration.
 Then collect the products you need to DIY the perfect nails at home.